NY files suit against Dunkin’ Donuts over security breaches

 Attorney General Letitia James announced a lawsuit Thursday against Dunkin’ Brands, Inc.

-The suit says the company knew in 2015 that a series of attacks had been made on customers’ online accounts, with attackers able to steal money customers had stored for use at Dunkin’ stores.
+The suit says the company knew in 2015 that a series of attacks had been made on customers’ online accounts.
 But it says the company didn’t inform the customers or fully investigate.

 The suit says Dunkin’ also kept customers in the dark about the full extent of 2018 cyberattacks.